rerun-io/rerun/BUILD.md

 ### Building with WebGPU support

-By default all web builds are using WebGL for rendering.
+By default, all web builds are using WebGL for rendering.
 However, Rerun can also build with experimental WebGPU support!
 Note that currently we can't build wasm files that support both WebGPU and WebGL.